-The cyber threat for Agencies has grown, along with the need for demonstrated security practices to comply with obligations such as the has proven capabilities in designing and delivering specific security services to customers.
-Feedback from our customers, our highly experienced staff, and external auditors and consultants has shown that this team approach to security fosters a stronger recognition of risks and a more rapid response to threats.
+has proven capabilities in designing and delivering specific security services to customers, such as those offered by the Networx program.
+Feedback from customers, our highly experienced staff, and external auditors and consultants has shown that this team approach to security fosters a stronger recognition of risks and more rapid response to threats.
 Our track record in maintaining a secure networking environment and corporate infrastructure proves the value of this approach.